 Tim received his B.A. in Philosophy from Wheaton College in Wheaton, Illinois, and his M.F.A. in acting from Southen Methodist University in Dallas, Texas.
 His research interests include the use of magic in the Early Modern era, particularly in the plays of Shakespeare.
 His recent article, “Dionysus in the Mirror: The Play-Within-The-Play as the Apollonian reflection of Hamlet's Dionysian Psyche,” is forthcoming in Philosophy and Literature.
 A member of the Actors' Equity Association, Tim has been a professional actor since 2004 and has appeared with the Tony Award-winning Utah Shakespearea Festival.
 Since 2014, Tim has served as Assistant Professor of Theatre at the University of South Dakota in Vermillion and was recently appointed Education Director of the South Dakota Shakespeare Festival.

 Joe received his B.A. in Drama from Kenyon College in Gambier, Ohio, and his M.A. in English and M.Ed. from Xavier University in Cincinnati.
-His dissertation will explore women and the musical of the 1970s and 1980s.
-Most recently, he presented “‘I Want It All’: Women, Work, and the Musical” at the 2012 Pacific Ancient and Modern Languages Conference and “All About Eve: The Creation Myth and the Musical” at the 2013 Comparative Drama Conference.
-Joe is the author of Today in History: Musicals, and spent nine years as the Artistic Director of Ovation Theatre Company in Cincinnati.
-His award-winning adaptation of Margaret Atwood’s The Handmaid’s Tale premiered in 2011 at the Cincinnati Shakespeare Company and he will direct his new play Catalina at the Cincinnati Fringe Festival in May 2013.
+His research interests include gender, race, and sexuality in 20th and 21st century musical and non-musical theatre and drama, and he is currently writing his dissertation, entitled “Women Writing Musicals 1965-1985: Second-Wave Feminism and the Post-Golden Age.”
+He has presented scholarship at the Mid American Theatre Conference, the Comparative Drama Conference, and the Pacific Ancient and Modern Languages Conference.
+Joe is the author of Today in History: Musicals and spent nine years as the Artistic Director of Ovation Theatre Company in Cincinnati.
+His award-winning adaptation of Margaret Atwood’s The Handmaid’s Tale premiered in 2011 at the Cincinnati Shakespeare Company and he directed his original play Catalina at the Cincinnati Fringe Festival in 2013.

 Jess received her B.A. in Theatre and Art History from Knox College in Galesburg, Illinois.
 Her research interests include the fat body onstage, the epic, theatre education, contemporary theatre of the Americas, and the performativity of monster truck rallies.
 Jess has worked in various capacities for the Goodman Theatre, Steppenwolf Theatre, Vitalist Theatre of Chicago, Northwestern University, and serves as a board member at Goat Song Theatre in Chicago.
 After completing her master's degree in Theatre History, Theory, and Literature in 2013, she accepted a position in youth theatre education at the Center for Talent Development (CTD) housed at Northwestern University’s School of Education & Social Policy.